amannn/action-semantic-pull-request/README.md

           # Configure that a scope must always be provided.
           requireScope: true
           # Configure additional validation for the subject based on a regex.
-          # This example forbids starting subjects with an uppercase character.
+          # This example ensures the subject doesn't start with an uppercase character.
           subjectPattern: ^(?![A-Z]).+$
 ```